GenericMappingTools/gmt/doc/rst/source/surface.rst

     Convergence limit.
 Iteration is assumed to have converged when the maximum absolute change in any grid value is less than *convergence\_limit*.
 (Units same as data z units).
-[Default is scaled to 0.1 percent of typical gradient in input data.]
+[Default is scaled to 0.01 percent of the standard deviation of the input data.].
+    This is the final convergence limit at the desired grid spacing; for intermediate (coarser) grids the effective convergence limit is scaled by the grid spacing multiplier.
 **-Ll**\ *lower* and **-Lu**\ *upper*
     Impose limits on the output solution. **l**\ *lower* sets the lower bound. *lower* can be the name of a grid file with lower bound